Efficacy and Safety Study of SHP647 as Induction Therapy in Participants With Moderate to Severe Ulcerative Colitis

 Ulcerative Colitis Colitis Ulcer Colitis, Ulcerative SHP647 SHP647 25 mg SHP647 75 mg

 Open to people ages 16-80

-NOTE: Subjects less than (<) 18 years of age must weigh greater than or equal to (>=)40 kg and must have body mass index (BMI) >=16.5.
+- Participants less than (<) 18 years of age must weigh >=40 kg and must have body mass index (BMI) >=16.5.

-- Subjects must have a documented diagnosis (radiologic or endoscopic with histology) of UC for >=3 months before screening.
+- Participants must have a documented diagnosis of UC for >=3 months before screening.

-- A report documenting disease duration based upon prior colonoscopy.
+- A biopsy report to confirm the histological diagnosis. b.
+A report documenting disease duration based upon prior colonoscopy.
 NOTE: If this documentation is not available at the time of screening, a colonoscopy with biopsy to confirm the diagnosis is required during the screening period.

-- Subjects must have moderate to severe active UC, defined as a total Mayo score of>=6, including a centrally read endoscopic subscore >=2, rectal bleeding subscore >=1,and stool frequency subscore >=1 at baseline (Visit 2).
+- Participants must have moderate to severe active UC, defined as a total Mayo score of>=6, including a centrally read endoscopic subscore >=2, rectal bleeding subscore >=1,and stool frequency subscore >=1 at baseline.

-- Subjects must have had an inadequate response to, or lost response to, at least 1 conventional treatment such as mesalamine (5-aminosalicylate[ASA]), glucocorticoids, immunosuppressants (azathioprine [AZA], 6-mercaptopurine[6-MP], or methotrexate [MTX]), or anti-tumor necrosis factor (TNF).
+- Participants must have had an inadequate response to, or lost response to, or had an intolerance to at least 1 conventional treatment such as mesalamine (5-aminosalicylate[ASA]), glucocorticoids, immunosuppressants (azathioprine [AZA], 6-mercaptopurine[6-MP], or methotrexate [MTX]), or anti-tumor necrosis factor (TNF).